Chapter 6:

 “Aaaah, yeah, that’s the spot.
 Keep scratching.”

-The very man who had the most powerful military leaders on the planet scrambling in a state of panic was, at that exact moment, enjoying the simple, primitive pleasure of a good back-scratching.
+The very man who had the most powerful military leaders on the planet scrambling in a state of panic was, at that exact moment, reveling in the simple, primitive pleasure of a good back-scratching.
 If they could see him now, they would surely believe they were hallucinating.
-They had constructed a myth, a grotesque monster to fear, and had completely missed the easygoing man at its core.
-In its own way, that simple truth was perhaps more world-shattering than the fact he had single-handedly averted nuclear war.
+They had constructed a myth, a grotesque monster to be feared, and had completely missed the easygoing man at its core.
+In its own way, that simple truth was perhaps more world-shattering than the fact that he had single-handedly averted nuclear war.